 Hi!
 I’m Josie, and I’m happy to be joining the team here at Poly Chicago.
 I’ve been namelessly referenced a few times as “Caroline’s wife,” so whatever you may think of that girl, that’s me.

 Caroline has already told much of the beginning of my poly story.
 This is more or less the version I break out at parties and Meetups whenever I’m asked how I came to consider myself poly.
 I enjoy talking about it, and using my favorite line about “getting on a plane monogamous and getting off the plane poly.”
 But it’s not the full story, and it doesn’t capture why identifying as poly is important to me.

 It’s so easy to think of polyamory in terms of sex (“now I can sleep with anyone!”) or in terms of dating (“now I can have a girlfriend!”).
 And when I first started exploring poly, I thought of it more or less in those terms.
 I realized early on that sex-centric, swinger-type relationships weren’t going to be my style, but my first poly relationship looked very much like all of my previous monogamous relationships had looked.
-We went on a couple dates; we hooked up; and soon we were using words like dating and boyfriend and girlfriend and seeing each other nearly every day.
+We went on a couple dates; we hooked up; and soon we were using words like dating and girlfriends and seeing each other nearly every day.
 If we hadn’t each been married, it would have been indistinguishable from any other relationship I’d had, and for the first few months this partner was the only polyamorous relationship I had besides Caroline.